rapidDevGroup/autoCMS/README.md

 ```HTML
     <li><a href="..." class="auto-nav" autocms="home navigation">...</a>
 ```
+**NOTE:**
+* All auto-nav tags need a description
+* All navigation links that link to the same page must have the same description

 ### Data Attributes

 ##### autocms

-This data tag can be used to add an additional description to a field, best used to know which navigation link is which.
+This data tag can be used to add an additional description to a field, also used to know which navigation link is which.

 ## Special Thanks